camoakley/Book_Reservation_System/README.md

-# Book_Reservation_System
+# Book_Reservation_System (Java)
-Project for Software Design course (CST 338), it is an application for Android devices.
+Project for Software Design course (CST 338), it is an application written for Android devices using Java.

 Submitted by: Cameron Oakley